 There are now over 100 of these groups working, involving over 2500 people directly, and affecting many more than that.
 Many groups have invited people with other kinds of disability to join them as well so that in many groups, about 30% of group members do not have leprosy themselves.

-RECLAIM has been the next “generation” of STEP taking the community work to a new level with a strong focus on advocacy and a rights-based agenda for people with disability.
-Like STEP it has worked through Self Help Groups and has continued to develop these so that after 3 years, another 50 groups on top of the 50 that the STEP programme generated, have been established.
-Funded by donors with a strong interest in leprosy and a focus on working amongst communities to reduce poverty and stigma, RECLAIM has established about 10 new Self Help Groups each year and completed in 2016.
-It has ensured that disabled people, and particularly those disabled by leprosy, are initiating and participating in activities that reduce poverty, and are working to realize the rights of people with disabilities, as set out by the UN Convention.
+RECLAIM was the next “generation” of STEP taking the community work to a new level with a strong focus on advocacy and a rights-based agenda for people with disability.
+Like STEP it worked through Self Help Groups and continued to develop these, producing another 50 groups on top of the 50 had already been established.
+Funded by donors with a strong interest in leprosy and a focus on working amongst communities to reduce poverty and stigma, RECLAIM established about 10 new Self Help Groups each year and completed in 2016.
+It ensured that disabled people, and particularly those disabled by leprosy, were able to initiate and participate in activities that reduce poverty, and were working to realize the rights of people with disabilities, as set out by the UN Convention.
 From this, we have seen a “ripple effect” as more communities have changed their attitudes about leprosy, and other disability.
-We believe that these groups and the RECLAIM programme continue to be a key to helping leprosy be eliminated in the Nepal Terai regions, and people with disabilities being able to enjoy a more fulfilling life.
+These groups continue to be a key to helping leprosy be eliminated in the Nepal Terai regions, and people with disabilities being able to enjoy a more fulfilling life.